Break free from never feeling good enough and the constant pressure to do more and be more.

 I’m Sam.

 I work with adults who feel stuck in patterns of people-pleasing, perfectionism and chronic self-doubt.
-You may find yourself listening to everyone else’s needs while losing touch with your own, second-guessing your choices or feeling that you are either “not enough” or somehow “too much”.
+You may find yourself focused on other people’s needs while losing touch with your own, second-guessing yourself constantly or feeling that who you are is somehow either “not enough” or “too much”.

 How to get started